-- Create a white list (trusted addresses) of email addresses, domains, and subnet masks that bypass content filtering. - Use connection filtering to compare email messages against configurable DNS black lists to determine if they are from IP addresses that are known to send spam. - Enable verification checks (connection filtering) to verify the "Mail FROM" address, HELO/EHLO domain information, and perform a reverse DNS lookup on incoming email messages. - Use the Sender Policy Framework (SPF) feature to increase the ability to stop incoming email from forged email addresses (spoofed email). - Use the Premium Antispam filter (available in the ICS Premium, IMail Plus and IMail Secure Server suites only) to automatically manage spam protection with the Mail-Filters antispam technology.
-Premium Antispam filter settings are applied to incoming mail before Standard Antispam filter settings. - Use phrase filtering (content filtering) to configure a phrase list that searches for specific spam phrases within the subject and body of email messages. - Enable statistical filtering (content filtering) to analyze each message and determine if it is spam. - Enable HTML feature filtering to search messages for HTML tags that could be used to disguise spam.
+- Create a White List (trusted addresses) of e-mail addresses, domains, and subnet masks that bypass content filtering. - Use Connection Filtering to compare e-mail messages against configurable DNS black lists to determine if they are from IP addresses that are known to send spam. - Enable verification checks (connection filtering) to verify the "Mail FROM" address, HELO/EHLO domain information, and perform a reverse DNS lookup on incoming e-mail messages. - Use the Sender Policy Framework (SPF) feature to increase the ability to stop incoming e-mail from forged e-mail addresses (spoofed e-mail). - Use the Premium Antispam filter (available only with IMail Premium) to automatically manage spam protection with Commtouch Advanced Security Daemon (ctasdTM) antispam technology.
+Premium Antispam filter settings are applied to incoming mail before Standard Antispam filter settings.

-IMail Getting Started Guide
+IMail v11 Getting Started Guide

-- Create a URL Domain Black List that searches for domain names (URLs) contained within HREF and IMG SRC HTML tags and in plain text messages. - Enable broken MIME header filtering to treat emails with malformed MIME headers as spam. - Configure delivery rules to trap messages based on spam X-Headers that are inserted when a mail message fails a spam test.
+- Use Phrase Filtering (content filtering) to configure a phrase list that searches for specific spam phrases within the subject and body of e-mail messages. - Enable Statistical Filtering (content filtering) to analyze each message and determine if it is spam. - Enable HTML Feature Filtering to search messages for HTML tags that could be used to disguise spam. - Create a URL Domain Black List that searches for domain names (URLs) contained within HREF and IMG SRC HTML tags and in plain text messages. - Enable Broken MIME Header filtering to treat e-mails with malformed MIME headers as spam. - Configure delivery Rules to trap messages based on spam X-Headers that are inserted when a mail message fails a spam test.